bunkerity/bunkerweb/README.md

 List of PHP functions blacklisted.
 They can't be used anywhere in PHP code.

 ## TODO
-- Listen HTTP through env var (remove temp when renewing with certbot - error if redirect also enabled)
 - Block country alternative as maxmind db
 - Test with default wordpress install
 - Test with custom confs reverse proxy